s0l0l0b0/the-journal/backend/app/git_work_tracker/README.md

 - File change statistics
 - Uncommitted changes tracking
 - Formatted in beautiful Markdown
+- Shows detailed uncommitted changes with diffs
+"Show me my uncommitted changes"
+"What am I currently working on?"
+- Preview what will be in the next commit (staged only) "Preview what I'm about to commit"
+"Show me staged changes"

 ### 3. **Smart Tools**
 - `generate_work_note` - Main tool for daily summaries